Welcome to the

 To counter any claims that the anti-gay passages were all in the Old Testament (before Jesus), Chick includes several from the New Testament as well.
 Romans 1:26 "Even women did change the natural use into that which is against nature." and Romans 1:27 "men with men, working that which is unseemly").
 Chick's most potent passage is one that literally says gay sex deserves death (Romans 1:32 "They who commit such things are worthy of death").
 But then Chick cuts back to the present and uses a more sympathetic approach (sorta).
 "Charlie is in shock.
 He's been violated by his trusted coach.
 He feels dirty and ashamed."
 Chick warns about hanging out with the gay crowd, then shows coach Brad telling off a devout Christian.
 "I don't want your 'Jesus Junk.'
 I'm happy with my lifestyle."
 (We all know what's in store for him, don't we?)
 Fortunately for Brad's victim, Charlie reads a Chick tract and is consumed with guilt.
 It actually shows him reading Somebody Loves Me and states, "Charlie still feels the weight of guilt and responds.
 God the Holy Ghost tugs at Charlie's heart."
 He prays and the monster spirit flees in disgust.
 "The unclean spirit leaves.
 Charlie's name is now in the Book of Life.")

 Now comes the fun part.
 "Brad dies of complications from AIDS and stands before Jesus" (where he'll try to explain his sodomy of a minor to the angry glowing giant).
 Jesus is unimpressed.
 "I shed my last drop of blood for you!
 But you spit on my blood and trampled over my sacrifice."
 (He sounds a little pissed...)
-Sure enough, Brad is tossed into Lava Lake, where he'll see plenty of hot men skinny dipping.
+Sure enough, Brad is tossed into Lava Lake, the ultimate hot tub, where he'll see lots of super hot men skinny dipping.
 Too bad they're all on fire.
 (Talk about flaming!)

 Charlie was saved though, so he gets to join the toga party in heaven.
 THE END!